OleLehmann/BAT/README.md

-# BCAT - Blockchain Anonymous Token
+# BAT - Blockchain Anonymous Token

 ## Description
-BCAT is a test blockchain to understand web 3.0 technology.
+BAT is a test blockchain to understand web 3.0 technology.
-BCAT has 6 "I't will be":
+BAT has 6 "I't will be":
-- It will be public blockchain.
+- It will be a public blockchain.
 - It will be anonymous.
 - It will be fast.
 - It will be secure.